 While vitamin C can't necessarily prevent you from getting sick altogether, it can help reduce the severity of numerous conditions, especially those that occur due to chronic inflammation, including arthritis, atherosclerosis and asthma.
-Vitamin C also helps your immune system stay running like a well-oiled machine, helping potentially reduce the duration of common illnesses, including a cold, the flu or an ear infection.
+Vitamin C also helps your immune system stay running like a well-oiled machine, potentially helping reduce the duration of common illnesses, including a cold, the flu or an ear infection.

 When the next flu season comes around or you're worried about catching a cold, try this refreshing Pineapple Smoothie.
-Made with three simple ingredients-pineapple, juice and vanilla yogurt (plus water and ice)-this seriously good sipper provides a boost to the immune system with the vitamin C and can help keep your body happy and healthy.
+Made with three simple ingredients-pineapple, juice and vanilla yogurt (plus water and ice)-this seriously good sipper provides a boost to the immune system with vitamin C and can help keep your body happy and healthy.

 Watch: How to Cut a Pineapple

 Calcium gets most of the credit for strengthening bones, but copper plays a key role in bone formation and strengthening, too.
 This important mineral contains an enzyme that aids in the formation of collagen for bone and connective tissue, and it contributes to the mechanical strength of each bone.

 Copper also prevents bone resorption-a process where broken-down bone cells and minerals are absorbed by the blood.
 One cup of pineapple chunks provides 9 percent of your recommended daily value for copper.

 Manganese, an essential trace mineral, is also crucial for bone formation and health.
 It works to increase the mineral density of bone, specifically in the spinal bones.
 That's important for postmenopausal women who are often deficient in manganese and therefore face a higher risk of bone fracture.
 Just one cup of pineapple packs in 76 percent of your recommended daily value for manganese.